 “It’s unlikely that someone was consciously manipulating prices but it could easily be that something’s gone wrong,” said Angus Gluskie, managing director at White Funds Management in Sydney who manages more than $350 million.
 “There’s a greater chance of something like that happening today because it was an options expiry day.
 It was very unusual and we’d also like to know why it happened.”

 The Australian Securities and Investment Commission has commenced informal inquiries into the incident, Andre Khoury, a Sydney-based spokesman for ASIC said in a statement.
-ASX Ltd. (ASX), operator of the country’s main bourse, referred questions to ASIC, according to Sydney-based spokesman Matthew Gibbs.
+There haven’t been any requests to cancel trades, Matthew Gibbs, Sydney-based spokesman for ASX Ltd. (ASX), operator of the country’s main bourse, said by telephone.

-Equity derivative contracts on indexes expire today, according to the ASX website.
-The stocks that moved unusually today are those attached to companies whose tickers begin with the letters A and B. Australia’s market opens in phases according to the alphabetical order of tickers, ASX said.
+The stocks that moved unusually today were mainly those attached to companies whose tickers begin with the letters A and B. Australia’s market opens in phases according to the alphabetical order of tickers, ASX said.

 AGL Energy Ltd. (AGK), which closed yesterday at A$14.84, opened 4.3 percent higher when 177,416 shares changed hands in 107 trades at the price of A$15.84.
 It has traded at an average price of $14.95 since five minutes after the open.